Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: The Frobenius map and geometric branches

+As $k$ is a coefficient field, $0^*_H$ is a finite dimensional $k$-vector space.
+Then, by \Cref{prop: fd vector space splits}, we have which gives the required isomorphism.

+In the case that $R$ is $F$-rational on the punctured spectrum, by \cite[Lemma~2.3]{ST17}, we must have that $0^*_{H^d_\mfm(R)}$ is finite length.
+Finally, if $\dim R = 1$ and $R$ is reduced, then it is a field on the punctured spectrum. \end{proof}

+If $d=1$, the theorem above specializes to a proof that our count of geometric branches in \Cref{thm: counting branches main thm} agrees with the main result of Singh-Walther, however if $d>1$, the two seem unrelated.

-The following result is likely well-known and is independent of the characteristic of the field; it follows from the projective Nullstellensatz.
+Using our techniques, we are able to prove following result which is likely well-known to experts and is independent of the characteristic of the field; it follows from the projective Nullstellensatz.
 In contrast, it does not seem to be easily recoverable from the main result of Singh-Walther (\cite{SW08}) in dimension one.

 \begin{scor} Let $k$ be an infinite perfect field of positive characteristic.
-A reduced, standard graded algebra over $k$ with Hilbert-Samuel multiplicity $e$ must have $e$ geometric branches. \end{scor}
+A one dimensional reduced, standard graded algebra over $k$ with Hilbert-Samuel multiplicity $e(R)$ has $e(R)$ geometric branches. \end{scor}

 \begin{proof} Let $R$ be a reduced, standard graded $k$-algebra with homogeneous maximal ideal $\mfm$.
-For all $n\gg 0$, we have $e=\dim_k \mfm^n /\mfm^{n+1}$.
+For all $n\gg 0$, we have $e(R)=\dim_k \mfm^n /\mfm^{n+1}$.
 Let $x\in [R]_1$ be a linear form which reduces $\mfm$, then for all $n$, $x^n$ is a part of a minimal generating set of the ideal $\mfm^n$.
 Let $J=(x^n)+\mfm^{n+1}$; we have a short exact sequence of $k$-vector spaces:

-Hence, $e-1 = \dim_k \mfm^n/\mfm^{n+1} - 1 = \dim_k \mfm^n/J$.
-But then by \Cref{lem: tight and frob closure of reduction of m} and \Cref{thm: counting branches main thm}, we know $\mfm^n/J =(x^n)^*/(x^n)^F$, so we have $b(R)=e$. \end{proof}
+Hence, $e(R)-1 = \dim_k \mfm^n/\mfm^{n+1} - 1 = \dim_k \mfm^n/J$.
+But then by \Cref{lem: tight and frob closure of reduction of m} and \Cref{thm: counting branches main thm}, we know $\mfm^n/J =(x^n)^*/(x^n)^F$, so we have $b(R)=e(R)$. \end{proof}

-We conclude this section by using \Cref{thm: counting branches main thm} and \Cref{cor: counting dimension for tight mod frob} to count the number of geometric branches of some reduced, one dimensional local rings.
+We conclude this section by using \Cref{thm: counting branches main thm}, \Cref{cor: counting dimension for tight mod frob}, and \Cref{cor: hs multiplicity branches} to count the number of geometric branches of some reduced, one dimensional local rings.